loxosceles/web_image_tools/README.md

   Finally the new resolution will be concatenated to the new filename and saved within a folder which is also named after the new resolution.

+  #### Usage
+  web_resizer WIDTH

+  #### Example

+    web_resizer 1000

+  Will result in a 1000x750 resolution for landscape and 750x1000 for portrait.
+The folder containing these new images will be named 1000x750.

 ### Web Image Renamer
   Renames every image file inside a given folder hierarchy prepending that folders